shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-third-party-advertiser-pixel-for-your-creatives.md

 ---
-title : Microsoft Invest - Create a Third-Party Advertiser Pixel for Your Creatives description : Learn to create third-party creative pixels at the advertiser level and then apply these pixels to some or all display creatives under that advertiser. ms.date: 10/28/2023
+title: Microsoft Invest - Create a Third-Party Advertiser Pixel for Your Creatives
+description: Learn to create third-party creative pixels at the advertiser level and then apply these pixels to some or all display creatives under that advertiser. ms.date: 10/28/2023
 ---